wlmwng/us-right-media-config/README.md

     |2018|165,953|
     |2019|160,388|
     |2020|258,736|
-- This volume's data is used to produce the analyses.
+- This volume's data is the final version of the dataset used to produce the analyses.
 Article documents in this volume contain analysis-related fields such as `should_include`, `softcos06_id`, and `tweets2_url_ids`.

 1. make a `volumes_backup` directory
 ```